Looking for fun ways to play with your little one when you’re at home all day? Learn how to entertain a baby with these simple ways.

-Being out in nature is one of the best activities for your baby.
-The fresh air and sounds of the outdoors is refreshing, not to mention the different sights he’ll see.
+Being out in nature, whether a park or your yard, is one of the best activities for your baby.
+The fresh air and sounds of the outdoors is refreshing, not to mention the different surroundings she’ll see.
 Even something as simple as watching the patterns of the leaves swaying back and forth is enough to entertain.

-This is also a good opportunity to practice tummy time, especially with all the things to see and touch at the park.
-Let him grab the grass in a fist, or gaze at the clouds floating in the sky.
+Outdoor playtime is also a good opportunity to practice tummy time, especially with all the things to see and touch.
+Let her grab the grass and feel its different textures, or gaze at the clouds floating in the sky.

 How to cope with a baby who constantly needs to be entertained